in

 Guidelines for gestational diabetes and T2DM:

-Type-2 diabetes can be closely related to gestational diabetes.
+Type 2 diabetes can be closely related to gestational diabetes.
 Because almost half of the people who develop gestational diabetes can end up developing type-2 diabetes after pregnancy. [ref]

-Following are the guidelines for GDM:
+The following are the guidelines for GDM:

 • If a pregnant woman has high-risk impaired glucose metabolism that was discovered earlier in the current pregnancy or has not yet been diagnosed with diabetes, gestational diabetes screening must be performed between 24-28 weeks.

-• If not tested prior to conception, test women with risk factors prior to the 15 weeks of gestation.
+• If not tested prior to conception, test women with risk factors prior to 15 weeks of gestation.
 Also, think about testing all women for undiagnosed diabetes at the initial prenatal appointment using conventional diagnostic criteria.

 • Women with diabetes ought to get appropriate treatment.